 The IRS Fresh Start Tax Program, or the Fresh Start Initiative, was created in 2011 by the United States Federal Government.
 The American Fresh Start Program provides tax relief to select taxpayers who owe money to the IRS.

-The IRS Fresh Start tax program can help taxpayers who owe much more than they can reasonably afford to pay.
+The IRS Fresh Start tax program can help Americans who owe much more than they can reasonably afford to pay.
 Taxpayers who apply and are considered eligible can significantly reduce their federal tax debt; in some circumstances, they may be able to reduce 90% or more of what they owe.

 The Fresh Start Program was designed to help taxpayers stuck in debt to reduce the amount they owe, so they can get back on track with their tax payments and begin to plan for their financial future.